HomeArticle

 Editor | Yuan Silai

 Yingke learned that Shenzhen Shijing Technology Co., Ltd. (hereinafter referred to as "Shijing Technology") recently completed an angel round of financing of tens of millions of yuan.
 This round was invested by Yuanhe Origin.
 The financing funds will be mainly used for core technology R & D, product structure iteration and optimization, and small - batch mass production.
-The first product, Spiro, is planned to be launched on the North American independent website in April 2026 and go into mass production in June.
+The first product, Spiro, is planned to be launched on the North American independent website in April 2026 and mass - produced in June.

-The smart wearable industry is experiencing an implicit generational change.
+The smart wearable industry is experiencing a hidden generational change.
 In the past few years, function stacking has always been the mainstream narrative in the industry.
 More sensors, more accurate data, and more professional analysis have been regarded as the dominant direction of product evolution.
 However, the cold market reception of products like AI Pin has exposed the deep - seated dilemma of this path: when hardware is defined as a "tool", its value is locked in specific usage scenarios.
-Without the context of the scenario, users are likely to lose the motivation to wear it continuously.
+Without the scenario, users are likely to lose the motivation to wear it continuously.

 The high idle rate after the novelty wears off is forcing the industry to rethink the underlying logic of AI wearable hardware.

 Zhao Zhihe summarized the development trend of the AI end - game as "Context × Intelligence".
-In his view, the Intelligence side is evolving rapidly by large - model manufacturers, while Context is the real barrier.
-It is far more than just a pile of raw data.
-It is the extraction of a mental model of the individual from continuous and aligned multimodal data.
+In his view, the Intelligence side is being rapidly evolved by large - model manufacturers, while Context is the real barrier.
+It is far more than just a stack of raw data.
+It is about extracting the mental model of an individual from continuous and aligned multimodal data.

 Oura monitors physiological indicators, Whoop focuses on recovery management, and Garmin specializes in sports performance.
-These products all have clear delivery results, and users pay for the functional value.
+These products all have clear delivery results, and users pay for functional value.
 What Shijing Technology wants to do is a product that breaks the functional endpoint.
-"I want to create a product that doesn't help you achieve a certain goal but can accompany you around the clock, continuously witness, and care about your spiritual life," Zhao Zhihe said.
+"I want to create a product that doesn't help you achieve a certain goal but can accompany you around the clock, continuously witness, and care about your spiritual life," said Zhao Zhihe.

 For this reason, in terms of form selection, Shijing Technology's first product, Spiro, avoids strongly labeled categories such as rings, watches, and pendants, and instead creates an AI smart bracelet that integrates a large - model emotional engine and jewelry craftsmanship.